mpailab/pylext/README.md

 - **x** is string, name of new terminal,
 - **peg_expr** is string containing parsing expression describing new token.

-When new auxilliary lexer rule is defined, left side doesn't become a token, it can be used only in other lexer rule definitions.
+When new auxiliary lexer rule is defined, left side doesn't become a token, it can be used only in other lexer rule definitions.

 Parsing expression syntax is following: